adithya-s-k/omniparse/README.md

 ## Limitations
 There is a need for a GPU with 8~10 GB minimum VRAM as we are using deep learning models.
 \

 Document Parsing Limitations
 \
-[Marker](https://github.com/VikParuchuri/marker) which is the underlying PDF parser will not convert 100% of equations to LaTeX because it has to detect and then convert them.
+- [Marker](https://github.com/VikParuchuri/marker) which is the underlying PDF parser will not convert 100% of equations to LaTeX because it has to detect and then convert them.
+- It is good at parsing english but might struggle for languages such as Chinese
-Tables are not always formatted 100% correctly; text can be in the wrong column.
+- Tables are not always formatted 100% correctly; text can be in the wrong column.
-Whitespace and indentations are not always respected.
+- Whitespace and indentations are not always respected.
-Not all lines/spans will be joined properly.
+- Not all lines/spans will be joined properly.
-This works best on digital PDFs that won't require a lot of OCR.
+- This works best on digital PDFs that won't require a lot of OCR.
 It's optimized for speed, and limited OCR is used to fix errors.
-To fit all the models in the GPU, we are using the smallest variants, which might not offer the best-in-class performance.
+- To fit all the models in the GPU, we are using the smallest variants, which might not offer the best-in-class performance.

 ## License
 OmniParse is licensed under the GPL-3.0 license.
 See `LICENSE` for more information.